martinamanno/DeloitteXLuiss/README.md

 in the December 2019.
 Before jump to any conclusions, it is necessary to analyse the elements that are not so obvious making a more in-depth analysis focused on the historical trends and the company’s behaviour in the last years.
-Hence, the main request of this project is to quantify the impact of the advertising campaign on sales by analyzing the website and online purchases performances
+Hence, the main request of this project is to quantify the impact of the advertising campaign on sales by analyzing the website and online purchases performances.